 Cool Down with Gelato from Gelateria Nannarella

 I visited Lisbon in 2015 to attend a friend’s wedding and fell in love with the city at first glance.
 One particular experience that stayed with me was eating some delicious gelato at Gelateria Nannarella at R. Nova da Piedade 64, 1200-263 Lisboa, Portugal.
-They are famous for making their gelatos with quality ingredients and their scoops are reasonable priced.
+They are famous for making their gelatos with quality ingredients and their scoops are reasonably priced.
 You can request either a cup or a cone for your gelato.
-There are several fruit flavors offered, so you will be spoiled for choice.
+There are several fruit flavours offered, so you will be spoiled for choice.
 Although there is no place to sit inside in this tiny gelateria, one can easily enjoy the ice cream in a nearby park like we did.– from: Year of the Monkey

 Time Out Market